 My Research

-I am a Machine Learning/ AI Researcher based at DeepMind, London, where I lead a team looking at understanding scientific discovery in health.
-Prior to joining DeepMind, I led a team in Microsoft Research Cambridge, UK looking at modelling strategies for using AI to personalise interventions in mental health.
 I have degree in business and statistics from the London School of Economics and a master’s degree in statistics from University College London.
-My PhD was at the University of Manchester in Machine Learning for Healthcare.
-I was supervised by Iain Buchan, Christopher Bishop and Adnan Custovic and supported by a Microsoft Research scholarship and a Dorothy Hodgkin postgraduate award.
+My PhD was at the University of Manchester in Machine Learning for Healthcare, supported by a Microsoft Research scholarship and a Dorothy Hodgkin postgraduate award.
 During this time, I also received the Barry Kay Award from the British Society of Allergy and Clinical Immunology (BSACI).

 In 2015, I joined Imperial College London as faculty and I received the highly prestigious and competitive Medical Research Council Award in Biostatistics (4 years funding).
 During my time at Imperial, I developed statistical machine learning models to look at disease progression in an effort to design new management strategies and understand heterogeneity in asthma and allergic diseases.